daniloefl/hfpython/README.md

 # hfpython
 Hartree-Fock solver in Python with optimisations to improve convergence

+  * numerov.py
+    Has an example on how to solve a second order diff. eq. using the Numerov method.

   * well.py
     Calculates the energy levels and wave functions for a finite potential well.
     It works similarly to harmonic.py and hydrogen.py, but the initial conditions assumed for the inward and outward integration